 Frequently asked questions

 For a first-time buyer with a tight budget, a ground-floor flat with terrace can offer excellent value for money.
 These properties attract less competition than upper floors: buy-to-let investors avoid them, and families underestimate them.
-Laurena purchased a one-bedroom with terrace in Beaugrenelle for 289,000 euros, a fair price for the area thanks to the outdoor space.
+Laurena purchased a two-room flat with terrace in Beaugrenelle for 289,000 euros, a fair price for the area thanks to the outdoor space.
 It is the type of property a property hunter identifies when they understand the client's profile beyond the written brief.

 How does a property hunter find a property in 10 days in the competitive Parisian small-apartment market?